atharva6672/Javascript_calculator/README.md

 # Javascript_calculator
-A Simple Calculator using JavaScript
+A Simple Calculator using HTML,CSS and JavaScript